 You often can’t get away with soldering wires.
 The temperatures get too high and the solder melts.
 And, anyway, soldering wires is fiddly.
 I have found crimp terminals and screw terminals can work well.
 A top tip is to use ferrules around the ends of the wires.
 I bought a box full of them:

 Just slip the smallest ferrule that works over the end of the wire, and insert it into the crimp/screw space.
 This makes for a very easy and neat job.
 I have found sometimes I also have to cut the ferrule shorter.
 Do this after inserting the wire not before because cutting the ferrule tends to crush it.

-For joining wires to other things, like thermal fuses or heating elements, the barrel inside a chocolate block connector is great.
+For joining wires to other things, like thermal fuses or heating elements, the barrel inside a “chocolate block” connector is great.
+[Edit 9 May 2023: I now prefer crimps for the thermal fuse and there’s a much better solution for the boiler terminals.]
 The plastic insulator generally cannot handle the temperature, so I use just the barrel and slide a bit of silicone tubing over the completed assembly.
 Sometimes it helps to cut the screws shorter.

 To remove the barrel, undo the screws all the way, find something to poke inside and push them out and then the barrel slides out easily.

 Whenever possible, run wires as twisted pairs: This applies to logic wires (e.g. a pair of wires to a switch) just as much as mains wires (e.g. a pair of wires to a heater element).
 For logic wires, it means they are much less susceptible to inductive coupling and for mains wires it means they generate a lot less inductive noise.
 In early attempts at a PID controller, I found the microcontroller kept rebooting because of voltage spikes picked up through inductive coupling.